 Principal Advisor (Waste Water Engineering)

-Research on New carbon-based nanocomposites (biochar) from waste biomass and carbon cloth: Experimental and modeling studies to adsorption of H2S, HCHO from the air, sensing of H2S and ammonia gases, and photo-oxidation/CO2 reduction; Recovery of NH3 from fertilizer stream using Membrane Contactor Technology; Research on Evaluation of a Bioprocess-via-pilot-scale SHEFROL unit set up for rapid.
-Recipient of PDF at University of New York, USA; Visiting Faculty & Research Faculty at International Centre for Materials Science, JNCASR, Bangalore, India.
+Research focuses on carbon-based nanocomposites (biochar) from waste biomass and carbon cloth, including adsorption of H₂S and HCHO, gas sensing, and photo-oxidation/CO₂ reduction.
+Expertise in NH₃ recovery via Membrane Contactor Technology and bioprocess evaluation using a pilot-scale SHEFROL unit.
+Recipient of PDF from the University of New York, USA.
+Visiting & Research Faculty at the International Centre for Materials Science, JNCASR, Bangalore, India.

 WTL-C&RE Advanced Products from Waste :>